github/docs/content/github/managing-security-vulnerabilities/about-disclosing-vulnerabilities.md

 {% note %}

 **Note**: _For npm only_ - If you report a vulnerability to npm, we try to contact you privately.
 If you don't address the issue in a timely manner, we will disclose it.
-For more information, see "[Reporting malware in an npm package](https://docs.npmjs.com/reporting-malware-in-an-npm-package)" in the npm Docs website.
+For more information, see "[Reporting malware in an npm package](https://docs.npmjs.com/reporting-malware-in-an-npm-package)" on the npm Docs website.

 {% endnote %}

- As a maintainer, to disclose a vulnerability that exists in your repository (for example if someone got in touch and reported a vulnerability to you), you first create a draft security advisory in your package's repository in {% data variables.product.prodname_dotcom %}.

- {% data reusables.security-advisory.security-advisory-overview %} For more information, see "[About {% data variables.product.prodname_security_advisories %}](/github/managing-security-vulnerabilities/about-github-security-advisories)."
+ As a maintainer, to disclose a vulnerability that exists in your repository (for example if someone got in touch and reported a vulnerability to you), you first create a draft security advisory in your package's repository in {% data variables.product.prodname_dotcom %}. {% data reusables.security-advisory.security-advisory-overview %} For more information, see "[About {% data variables.product.prodname_security_advisories %}](/github/managing-security-vulnerabilities/about-github-security-advisories)."

  To get started, see "[Creating a security advisory](/github/managing-security-vulnerabilities/creating-a-security-advisory)."